opnfv/vswitchperf/test_spec/vswitchperf_ltd.md

    - The maximum forwarding rate in Frames Per Second (FPS) and Mbps of the DUT for each frame size with X% packet loss.
    - The average latency of the traffic flow when passing through the DUT (if testing for latency, note that this average is different from the test specified in Section 26.3 of [RFC2544]).
+   - CPU and memory utilization may also be collected as part of this test, to determine the vSwitch's performance footprint on the system.

 <br/>
  - #####Test ID: LTD.Throughput.RFC2544.PacketLossRatioFrameModification